estark37/estark37.github.io/_posts/2021-02-01-padding-partitioning-oracles-and-another-hot-take-on-pakes.md

 client’s behavior (which is the partitioning oracle) to determine whether the real password is in their set of guessed passwords.

-My hot take is that these new aPAKE partitioning oracle attacks have little practical impact.
+My hot take is that these new aPAKE partitioning oracle attacks don't have as much immediate practical impact as other oracle attacks.
 I don’t know of any aPAKE deployment where the client can be tricked into making many login requests, or even any login requests, without human user involvement.
 My extensive research (aka, [polling](https://twitter.com/estark37/status/1354667657413369858) my Twitter followers) didn’t turn up many plausible scenarios.
-The most plausible idea was a password manager that stores the aPAKE password and automatically logs the user in upon request.
+One possible setting is in the case of a password manager that stores the aPAKE password and automatically logs the user in upon request.
 But, password managers usually wouldn’t initiate a login request without some kind of human interaction, since people usually don’t want to be identified to servers without their consent.
-Human interaction on each guess is downright prohibitive for any guessing attack, even one that is dramatically sped up over brute-force one-by-one guessing.
+This means that the attacker would have to wait for the client to initiate each login request, plus the error would likely be user-visible, raising the likelihood of detection and lowering the probability of success.
+And, if the aPAKE were integrated with TLS or another form of server authentication, the attacker might (depending on the specific integration) have to break TLS over a long period of time to execute the attack.

 In the paper, the authors give the example of malicious JavaScript on an attacker-controlled web server that initiates many aPAKE login requests.
 This